 The Roman numeral MCMLIX means 1959, and the plaque was in fact mounted and inaugurated on February 15, 1959, in the presence of Miss Marguerite Scarron, presumably some sort of indirect descendent of the poet.

-Address: 56 Rue de Turenne, 75003 Paris.
-Location on the Vélib’ map.
-The nearest Vélib’ station is 3002 with twenty docking points.Rue de Turenne, with the Hôtel de Montrésor aka Hôtel de Gourgues on the right at number 52/54, the Scarrons’ house in the middle at number 56 and the Hôtel d’Ecquevilly in the next block at number 60.
+In this view of the rue de Turenne, the Hôtel de Montrésor aka Hôtel de Gourgues is on the right at number 52/54, the Scarrons’ house is in the middle at number 56 and the Hôtel d’Ecquevilly is in the next block at number 60.

 The Hôtel de Montrésor is now used as an elementary school, as you can see from the fence along the curb, which is intended to keep children from running onto the street.
 Location, aerial view and photo of the Hôtel de Montrésor aka Hôtel de Gourgues on monumentum.fr.

 Books about Françoise d’Aubigné, the widow of Paul Scarron and future Marquise of Maintenon:

 • Jean-Paul Desprat, Madame de Maintenon (biography), Paris 2015

 • Françoise Chandernagor, L’allée du Roi (novel with extensive notes), Paris 2006